khazelton/uv-django-react/README.md

 **Cursor**

-I’m going to scaffold the monorepo using the defaults, with Python 3.13.
-I’ll set up the backend with Django, DRF, and CORS, create a simple `GET /api/ping/` endpoint, generate a Vite React TypeScript frontend that calls it, and create a basic `.gitignore`.
-Then I’ll print run instructions.
+I'm going to scaffold the monorepo using the defaults, with Python 3.13.
+I'll set up the backend with Django, DRF, and CORS, create a simple `GET /api/ping/` endpoint, generate a Vite React TypeScript frontend that calls it, and create a basic `.gitignore`.
+Then I'll print run instructions.

 ---